 “To encourage Indigenous language workers university-level studies in Indigenous languages and linguistics, 10 travel scholarships will be offered to students to attend a course provided through the Australian Indigenous Languages Institute.
 These events comprise undergraduate units of study delivered as summer and winter intensives in Indigenous languages and linguistics.”

 The success of this application means that the first 5 travel scholarship winners will attend the Summer School in Sydney in January 2019.
-Another 4 students were awarded scholarships for the Darwin intensive courses in July 2019.
+Another 4 students were awarded scholarships for the Darwin intensive courses in July 2019, and the remaining funds supported 9 students to attend in Darwin in February 2020.
+There is no further funding currently available for this program.

 The AILI seeks to involve more individuals and universities in promoting and facilitating opportunities for learning Indigenous languages in Australia.